 Antiviral medications with activity against influenza are an adjunct to influenza vaccine in the control of influenza.
 Few patients with influenza require treatment and initiation of treatment should be based on clinical judgment taking into consideration the patient's disease severity and progression, age, underlying medical conditions, likelihood of progressing to severe influenza, and time since onset of symptoms.
 When indicated, antiviral treatment should be started as early as possible, ideally within 48 hours of symptom onset, and should not be delayed while awaiting laboratory confirmation.
 However, antiviral treatment might still be beneficial in patients with severe, complicated or progressive illness, and in hospitalised patients when started more than 48 hours after illness onset.
-Antiviral therapy is recommended as early as possible for any patient with confirmed or suspected influenza who
+In alignment with WHO guidance, antiviral therapy may be considered for any patient with confirmed or suspected influenza who

-- has complicated or severe illness (including all hospitalised patients), or - has higher risk for influenza complications (see section 4.2.1).
+- has severe/complicated illness (hospitalised patients), or - has non-severe influenza with major risk factors for hospitalisation or mortality (see section 4.1.2).

-Antiviral treatment is not indicated for treatment of influenza in persons who do not fall in the risk groups for severe influenza-associated disease and who present with uncomplicated influenza.
+Antiviral treatment is not indicated for treatment of influenza in persons who do not fall in the risk groups for severe influenza-associated disease and who present with non-severe/ uncomplicated influenza.